kkernick/sb/docs/USAGE.md

 	* `zram` will store the SOF on a zstd-ramdisk at `/run/sb`. *Strongly recommended*.
 * `--update-libraries` will force a regeneration of the library cache.
 * `--update-cache` will force a regeneration of directory/script caches.
-* `--home` will provides a static home folder for the application, available at `$XDG_DATA_HOME/sb`
-* `--cached-home` will create a copy of the above home for each instance, discarding changes.
 * `--share-cache` will share the system cache with the sandbox.
 * `--file-passthrough {off,ro,rw,writeback}` specifies how file arguments should be handled:
 	* `off` does not expose file arguments. *Not recommended*.